Manning Striped Mantis Shrimp

 Manning Striped Mantis Shrimp, Lysiosquilla manningi.
 Length: 16 cm (6.2 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Manning Striped Mantis Shrimp is a recently described species and earlier sources sometimes conflate it with other species such as the Queen Lizard Mantis Shrimp, Chloridella dubia, for which Lysiosqulla desaussrei is a synonym.
-This may lead to some inaccurate reports related to size and distribution.
+Note: The Manning Striped Mantis Shrimp is a recently described species and earlier sources sometimes conflate it with other species such as the Queen Lizard Mantis Shrimp, Chloridella dubia, for which Lysiosqulla desaussrei is a synonym.
+This has lead to some inaccurate reports related to size and distribution.

-Habitat and Distribution: Manning Striped Mantis Shrimps reside in deep burrows in sand and mud substrates at depths between 1.5 m (5.0 feet) and 50 m (160 feet).
-In Mexico they are a resident of the Pacific and found the central Sea of Cortez south along the coast of the mainland to Guatemala.
+Habitat and Distribution: Manning Striped Mantis Shrimp reside in deep burrows in sand and mud substrates at depths between 1.5 m (5.0 feet) and 50 m (160 feet).
+Manning Striped Shrimp are a subtropical to tropical Eastern Pacific species.
+They are found in all Mexican waters of the Pacific Ocean with the exception they are absent from the northern Gulf of California.

 Diet: Manning Striped Mantis Shrimps are ambush predators, feeding on small fish and other small soft-bodied invertebrates.